 Accommodation & Facilities

 The four large en-suite bedrooms at Kwandwe Melton Manor are arranged around a central courtyard and swimming pool.
 The style here is of retro chic, a modern take on a contemporary frontier farmhouse, and each bedroom has a private verandah and air conditioning.
+Taken on an exclusive use basis, Melton Manor provides a butler and chef together with a private safari vehicle, ranger and tracker team.
 A library, sitting room, dining room and interactive kitchen complete the facilities.
-Melton Manor can be taken on an exclusive use basis by up to eight people, or rooms can be booked individually.

 Wildlife & Activities